DestanT/we_rate_music_drf/README.md

 ## Django Rest Framework

+Django Rest Framework API serves as the backend to the React frontend application.
+The API endpoints were designed with the user stories for the whole project in mind, which can be found [here](LINK).
+PostgreSQL manages the databases and serves the data.

 ### Database Modeling

 The database for this project is a PostgreSQL database.
 The database is made up of five models: User and Profile.